 Unlike Sherlock Holmes mysteries, the possibilities are generally not unlimited.
 However, it will take your observational skills and deductive logic to help solve the mystery.

 Keep in mind that this is a skill that takes time to develop and that it is always best to verify your conclusions by bringing a sample to your local extension office or by sending a sample to your local plant diagnostic clinic.
 Penn State offers this service for free (except commercial turf samples).
 Take advantage of it.
-See listing of local extension offices.
 Visit the Plant Disease website for the plant diagnostic clinic address information.

 Know the Plant's Normal Appearance